(Above image of the Gospel of Thomas courtesy of the

 The following lectures by Dr. Stephan A. Hoeller, a noted authority on Gnosticism, are

-available here in RealAudio format (RealPlayer required).
-Many more lectures focused on
+available here in mp3 format.
+Several more lectures focused on

-the Gospel of Thomas are available in high-quality MP3 format at BCRecordings.net.
+the Gospel of Thomas are available in higher-quality audio mp3 versions at BCRecordings.net.

 (Check our Web Lectures page for a